delainy-spencer/one-click-hugo-cms/site/content/post/debt/index.md

 Use our interactive calculator to see how fast you could pay off your debts with each strategy.
 Enter your balances, interest rates, and monthly payments to compare.

 {{< calculator src="calculators/debt.html" >}}

+If you enjoyed using this calculator, please check out this [financial workbook](https://amzn.to/3L0ps8D) on Amazon.
+It will help you finally achieve financial freedom!

 ---